— M.P.Aff., International Affairs, University of Texas at Austin, 2014, B.S., American Politics, United States Military Academy at West Point, 2006

 - E-mail: firstname.lastname@example.org

-Brandon J. Archuleta is an active duty Army officer and Instructor of American Politics, Policy, and Strategy in the Department of Social Sciences at the United States Military Academy, West Point.
-He is also a third year graduate student at the University of Texas at Austin and National Security Fellow at the William P. Clements, Jr. Center for History, Strategy, and Statecraft.
+Brandon J. Archuleta is an active duty Army officer and Instructor of American Politics in the Department of Social Sciences at the United States Military Academy, West Point.
+He is a Ph.D.
+Candidate (ABD) at the University of Texas at Austin and a National Security Fellow with the William P. Clements, Jr. Center for History, Strategy, and Statecraft.

 Commissioned as a field artillery officer in 2006, Brandon has served in various staff and command positions in both Iraq (2007-2008) and Afghanistan (2009-2010).
-His forthcoming dissertation explores military pension policy, autonomous policy subsystems, blue ribbon defense commissions, and the 21st century All-Volunteer Force.
+His forthcoming dissertation is titled, "The Military Pension Promise: Autonomous Policy Subsystems, Blue Ribbon Defense Commissions, and the Twenty-First Century All-Volunteer Force."